 custom bridge.
 This mechanism is simple.
 Building on the previous example,

 import Language.PureScript.Bridge (BridgePart, buildBridge, defaultBridge, mkSumType, typeName, writePSTypes, (<|>), (^==)) import Language.PureScript.Bridge.PSTypes (psInt) main :: IO () main = writePSTypes "PureScript/Type/Directory" (buildBridge customBridge) [ mkSumType (Proxy @MyType) ] where customBridge = defaultBridge <|> wordBridge wordBridge :: BridgePart wordBridge = typeName ^== "Word" >> pure psInt

 This means a type called

 Word will be created in the generated PureScript

-files, which will be a newtype wrapper ove PureScript’s integer type.
+files, which will be a newtype wrapper over PureScript’s integer type.

-For all types for which a custom bridge is needed, after writing one, the bridge
+For all types which need a custom bridge, after writing one, the bridge

 should simply be appended to the